practicalli/clojure-cli-config/README.md

 ```

 ## Library repositories
 Repositories that host libraries for Clojure.

-The order in which repositories are consulted is not guaranteed, so only add essential repositories
+If using a mirror for a repository the original repository should not be included as well.
+The order in which repositories are consulted is not guaranteed, so may cause unpredictable side effects in the project build especially if `RELEASE` or `LATEST` tags are used rather than a numeric library version.

+Maven supports [explicit mirror definition](http://maven.apache.org/guides/mini/guide-mirror-settings.html) in `~/.m2/settings.xml` and Clojure CLI tools(tools.deps) supports this configuration.
+Adding Maven Central or a mirror to  `~/.m2/settings.xml` negates the need for its entry in deps.edn configuration.

 Recommended repositories:
 * `central` - Maven Central, the canonical repository for JVM libraries, including Clojure releases
-* `clojars` - clojars.org, the canonical repositories for Clojure community libraries
+* `clojars` - clojars.org, the canonical repositories for Clojure community libraries fronted by a contend delivery network service, https://repo.clojars.org/

 Optional repositories:
 * `sonatype` - snapshots of Clojure development releases, useful for testing against before new stable releases.